Learn-Java-for-Beginners/learn-java-for-beginners.github.io/syllabus/roadmap.md

 ---
 layout: default
-title: Roadmap
+title: 8-Week Backend Engineering Roadmap
 parent: Syllabus
 nav_order: 1
 ---

-# 8-Week Backend Engineering Roadmap

 This roadmap defines the structured transformation from basic Java knowledge to backend application development using Spring Boot and JPA.